+- 6.9 The applicants skeleton arguments are shown in Appendix 9

-- 6.8 All of the responsible authorities have been consulted about this application.
+- 6.10 All of the responsible authorities have been consulted about this application.
 They are as follows:

 - The Licensing Authority

 - The Metropolitan Police

 - The LFEPA (the London Fire and Emergency Planning Authority).

 - Planning

 - Health and Safety

 - Noise (Environmental Health)

 - Trading Standards

 - Child Protection

 - Public Heath

 - Home office (Immigration Enforcement)

-- 6.9 In addition the application was required to be advertised in a local newspaper and by a blue poster.

-- 6.10 Only objections that relate to the following licensing objectives are relevant:
+- 6.11 In addition the application was required to be advertised in a local newspaper and by a blue poster.
+Only objections that relate to the following licensing objectives are relevant:

 - the prevention of crime and disorder

 - public safety

 - the prevention of public nuisance

 - the protection of children from harm

-- 6.11 The objections relate to:
+- 6.12 The objections relate to:

-- the prevention of crime and disorder

-- public safety

-- the prevention of public nuisance
+- Public nuisance

-- the protection of children from harm
+- Anti-social behaviour

+- Noise

+- Crime & Disorder

-- 6.12 Essentially, the relevant parties oppose the application because the applicant has not explained how within the context of the application they will meet licensing objective of the prevention of public nuisance and the prevention of crime and disorder.
+- 6.13 Essentially, the relevant parties oppose the application because the applicant has not explained how within the context of the application they will meet licensing objective of the prevention of public nuisance and the prevention of crime and disorder.

-- 6.13 There are strict time limits to any representations.
+- 6.14 There are strict time limits to any representations.
 The time limits are contained in The Licensing Act 2003 (Premises licences and club premises certificates) Regulations 2005.

-- 6.14 The applicant has offered measures in the operating schedule of the application that address the promotion of the Licensing Objectives.
+- 6.15 The applicant has offered measures in the operating schedule of the application that address the promotion of the Licensing Objectives.
 If there were no representations, the Licensing Authority would grant the licence, with conditions consistent with the operating schedule, which are relevant, proportionate and enforceable.
 Members are asked to consider the schedule and incorporate any conditions as necessary to address the licensing objectives.